jeffersonmonkam/audio-fc-annotation/README.md

 Audio-based evaluation of LLM function calling behavior with structured QA methodology

 ## Project Overview
-Evaluate AI assistant function calls triggered by voice input.
+This project focuses on evaluating AI assistant function calls triggered by voice input.
-Record 4–8.5 minutes of conversation and verify if the model calls the right functions.
+Record 4–8.5 minutes of conversation and verify if the model calls the right functions at the correct times.

 ## Goals
 - Verify function calls are correct and timely